 - PM Ranch: 965 pounds (438 kg); 5% of Batch 7

 Total weight of Batch 7 Greasy: 19262 pounds (8736 kg).

 Batch 7 Greasy was scoured by Chargeurs USA in South Carolina.
-The scouring process removes dirt, vegetable matter, wool grease (crude lanolin) and other debris from the fleece.
-The yield of clean fiber was 10946 pounds (4964 kg), or 56.8%, which is quite high.
+The scouring process removes wool grease (crude lanolin), dirt, vegetable matter and other debris from the fleece.
+The yield of clean fiber was 10,946 pounds (4964 kg), or 56.8%, which is quite high.

-The dyeing of the wool is by nature a complex process, made more so by the fact that we need Littlewood to create the same colors on two different types of wool.
-Not only is our weft fiber purchased separately from our warp yarn, but the fiber used to spin the warp has different characteristics than those of the weft yarn.
-The differences are compounded by the fact that Littlewood will dye the weft as fiber (not yet spun into yarn) and the warp as yarn.
+The dyeing of the wool is by nature a complex process, made more so by the fact that we need to dye the same colors on two different types of wool.
+Not only is our weft fiber purchased separately from our warp yarn, but the fiber used to spin the worsted warp has different characteristics than those of the woven weft yarn.
+The differences are compounded by the fact that Tintoria will dye the weft as fiber (not yet spun into yarn) and AWC dyes the warp as yarn, on cones.